FYI: Note that the above form submits back to this same page.

 At this point there's really nothing different about

-this radio button from any other, but I thought I should
+this checkbox from any other, but I thought I should

 illustrate the technique when building the form